Home/Advice/Travelling with your dog

 Most European campsites welcome dogs, but the standards they expect are high.
 A little awareness goes a long way.

-- Cleaning up: fouling fines are real and enforced in many European countries.
+• Cleaning up.
+Fouling fines are real and enforced in many European countries.
 On-the-spot penalties can be steep.
 Always carry bags and always use them.

 Finding a vet is easier than most people expect.
-On Google Maps, search "Vetérinaire" in France, "Veterinario" in Italy or Spain, and "Tierarzt" in Germany.
+On Google Maps, search Veterinaire in France, Veterinario in Italy or Spain, and Tierarzt in Germany.
 Vets in tourist areas are well used to UK visitors and the tapeworm paperwork, and most speak good English.
+One thing to sort before you leave: your GHIC or EHIC card covers your own healthcare, not your dog's.
+Check that your pet insurance policy covers European travel, as many cap this at 30 or 60 days a year.

 Since Brexit, bringing meat or dairy products into the EU is not permitted.
 That rule covers dog food too, and it definitely covers raw meat diets.
-A single open bag of dry kibble is unlikely to cause a problem at the border, but a freezer loaded with raw tripe is a different matter entirely and is likely to be confiscated.
+A single open bag of dry kibble is unlikely to cause a problem, but a freezer loaded with raw tripe is likely to be confiscated.
+The easier approach is to switch to a brand sold widely across Europe; Royal Canin and Hill's are both available in large supermarkets including E. Leclerc, Carrefour and Mercadona.
+Your dog may need a week to adjust.
+On water, do not let your dog drink from stagnant ponds or slow streams, particularly in southern Europe, where the risk of Giardia and Leptospirosis is meaningfully higher than at home.

-Yes, there is more paperwork than there used to be.
-But the first evening you spend outside the van with a glass of something local and your dog settled at your feet, you will not be thinking about any of it.
+"Yes, there is more paperwork than there used to be.
+The first evening outside the van with the dog at your feet, you won't be thinking about any of it."
+Why we built the planner

-Common questions
+VICommon questions

 How much does an AHC cost for a motorhome trip to Europe?